richmahn/en_tn/mat/02/intro.md

 ##### "Learned men" #####

 English translations use many different words to translate this phrase.
 These terms include "magi" and "wise men."
 These men could have been scientists or astrologers.
-It is best to translate this with the generic term, "learned men," if possible.
+It is best to translate this with the generic term "learned men," if possible.

 ## Links: ##
 * __[Matthew 02:01 Notes](./01.md)__